barbaraalozada/wdio-mocha/README.md

 ---

-## 🎯 Purpose
+## 👨‍💻 About This Project

-This is a portfolio project showcasing my ability to build test automation solutions using industry-standard tools.
-It demonstrates:
+This portfolio project demonstrates my test automation skills using industry-standard tools and practices.
+Key highlights:

+- **Test Implementation**: I built all test cases and page objects
-- Clean code organization with Page Object Model
+- **Design Patterns**: Applied Page Object Model for maintainability
-- Modern JavaScript testing practices
-- Test reporting and documentation
-- Practical automation implementation

-**Note**: This is a learning/portfolio project, not a production-ready framework or reference implementation.
+- **Modern JavaScript**: Used ES Modules and async/await patterns
+- **Test Reporting**: Configured Allure for comprehensive test reports

+The project base was generated with Claude Code to handle initial boilerplate, allowing me to focus on test development and applying automation best practices.

+**Technologies**: JavaScript • WebDriverIO • Mocha • Allure Report

 ---